 A. The Provider shall report financial, program, service and consumer data, as required by the MDHHS, and additional statistical and other management information to the Payor in the manner and at the times prescribed by the Payor’s CEO, as indicated on the attached reporting requirements schedule (Exhibit G).

-B. Pursuant to the PIHP’s Master Contract with the MDHHS for Medicaid and SUD Funds (Attachment P7.7.1.1; PIHP Reporting Requirements for Medicaid Specialty Supports and Services Beneficiaries), such reporting requirements for the Provider shall include those for encounter data, quality improvement reporting, critical incident reporting and Medicaid performance indicator data consistent with PIHP reporting requirements and expectation for cooperation with the Medicaid sub-element cost report, as applicable, and, pursuant to the PIHP’s Master Contract with the MDHHS for Medicaid Funds, such reporting requirements for the Provider, shall include those for and a process for monitoring and tracking expenditures on State plan services and associated state waiver(s), as applicable commencing in 2013/14 fiscal year and continuing on a fiscal year basis thereafter.
+B. Pursuant to the PIHP’s Master Contract with the MDHHS for Medicaid and SUD Funds (Attachment P7.7.1.1; PIHP Reporting Requirements for Medicaid Specialty Supports and Services Beneficiaries), such reporting requirements for the Provider shall include those for encounter data, quality improvement reporting, critical incident reporting, OIG Program Integrity activity and Medicaid performance indicator data consistent with PIHP reporting requirements and expectation for cooperation with the Medicaid sub-element cost report, as applicable, and, pursuant to the PIHP’s Master Contract with the MDHHS for Medicaid Funds, such reporting requirements for the Provider, shall include those for and a process for monitoring and tracking expenditures on State plan services and associated state waiver(s), as applicable commencing in 2013/14 fiscal year and continuing on a fiscal year basis thereafter.

 Treatment Episode Data Set SUD (BH-TEDS) and Encounter Reporting Requirements